projectacrn/acrn-hypervisor/doc/primer/index.rst

 **arch/x86/**
-  hypervisor architecture, which includes arch x86 related source files to run the hypervisor, such as CPU, memory, interrupt, and vmx.
+  hypervisor architecture, which includes arch x86 related source files to run the hypervisor, such as CPU, memory, interrupt, and VMX.

 **boot/**
   boot stuff mainly including ACPI related